-Agrégé in Public Law, Emeritus Professor of Public Law, University of Paris Panthéon-Assas, where he set up the Master of International Relations (2000-2012).
+Member of the Académie des sciences morales et politiques.
+Agrégé in Public Law, he is Emeritus Professor of Public Law, University of Paris Panthéon-Assas, where he set up the Master of International Relations (2000-2012).
 He was Deputy Director of the UNIDIR, Geneva (1986-1996) and ad hoc Judge at the International Court of Justice in The Hague (2009-2012).
 He is the founder and was Director (1999-2012) of the Thucydides Center-Analysis and Research in International Relations, and Director (2000-2020) of the French Yearbook of International Relations (AFRI).
 He is also Editor-in-chief of the bimonthly journal Questions internationales since 2003 (Documentation française).
-In 2008, he received the Edouard Bonnefous Award from the French Academy of Moral and Political Sciences, Institut de France.
+In 2008, he received the Edouard Bonnefous Award from the Académie des sciences morales et politiques, Institut de France.

-Kazuto Suzuki is Professor of Science and Technology Policy at the Graduate School of Public Policy at the University of Tokyo, Japan, and Senior Fellow of Asia Pacific Initiative (API), the independent policy think tank.
-He graduated from the Department of International Relations, Ritsumeikan University, and received PhD from Sussex European Institute, University of Sussex, England.
-He has worked in the Fondation pour la recherche stratégique in Paris, France as assistant researcher and as the Associate Professor at the University of Tsukuba from 2000 to 2008 and served as Professor of International Politics at Hokkaido University until 2020.
+Professor at the Graduate School of Public Policy at the University of Tokyo, Japan, and Director of the Institute of Geoeconomics at International House of Japan.
+He graduated from the Department of International Relations, Ritsumeikan University, and received Ph.D. from Sussex European Institute, University of Sussex, England.
+He has worked in the Fondation pour la recherche stratégique in Paris, France as assistant researcher and the Associate Professor at the University of Tsukuba from 2000 to 2008 and served as Professor of International Politics at Hokkaido University until 2020.
 He served as an expert in the Panel of Experts for Iranian Sanction Committee under the United Nations Security Council from 2013 to July 2015.
-He currently serves as the President of Japan Association of International Security and Trade.
+He currently serves as a member of the National Space Policy Committee of the Cabinet Office, the Government of Japan, and the President of Japan Association of International Security and Trade.
 His research focuses on the conjunction of science/technology and international relations; subjects including space policy, non-proliferation, export control and sanctions.
 His recent work includes Space and International Politics (2011, in Japanese, awarded Suntory Prize for Social Sciences and Humanities), Policy Logics and Institutions of European Space Collaboration (2003) and many others.

 Member of the French Council of State.
 He graduated from HEC Paris, Sciences Po Paris and the French School of Administration.
 He also holds a degree from Johns Hopkins University.
 He started his career at the French Senate by working on international affairs.
 He wrote several reports on the strategic issues raised by the digital economy.